OSWEGO – The Oswego Rotary Club honored this year’s recipients of its scholarships and award and their parents at a recent luncheon meeting.

 The award is given to affirm Rotary’s appreciation of the dignity of all useful work and respect for all productive occupations.

-This year’s Mulford Award was presented to Madalynn Swan, daughter of Robert and Amy Swan.
+This year’s Mulford Award was presented to Alec Caroccio, son of Shawn and Tricia Caroccio.

-She excelled in the occupational program of New Vision Specialized Careers in Education at the Mexico Center for Instruction, Technology and Innovation.
+He excelled in the Career and Technical Education program of Welding Technology at the Mexico Center for Instruction, Technology and Innovation.